 With great joy, The Most Rev. Lawrence T. Persico, JCL, and the clergy, religious and faithful of the Diocese of Erie congratulate the Diocese of Scranton on its 150th Anniversary!

 Rejoice in the Lord always.
 I shall say it again: rejoice!
-Philippians 4:4

-We are privileged to join the

-DIOCESE OF SCRANTON

-in celebrating 150 years of faith and service in Northeastern Pennsylvania.
+Philippians 4:4 in celebrating 150 years of faith and service in Northeastern Pennsylvania.